The Solo Travel Society weighs in on solo female travel safety and what to do when asked the question, “Are you by yourself?”

-We share lots of great travel stories with you.
-I think it’s also important to share my big solo travel safety mistake.
+We share lots of great travel stories.
+I think it’s also important to share my solo travel safety mistake.
 Please don’t make the same one.

 Finding life-work balance is no easy task — even for a travel blogger.
 On my most recent trip to Goderich I discovered new creative ways of finding it.

 From high adventure to profound learning, Solo Traveler reader, Elizabeth, shares her experience in Cape Town, South Africa.

 Dining alone can be a bit intimidating for some solo travelers.
 But if you push yourself, there is much to enjoy!